USS Herndon (DD-638): Atlantic service

 Herndon remained off the Normandy beaches providing fire support, screening troopships, and antisubmarine patrol until 19 June, when she served as a screen for Allied landings at Baie de la Seine.
 Further screening duties followed until 11 July, when she reported to Belfast for training as an escort in the Mediterranean.
 Operation Anvil was the Allies' next major operation.
 Herndon was part of the joint task force screening aircraft carriers on 16 August when the invasion of southern France was begun.

 The destroyer remained in the Mediterranean until sailing for New York on 3 September.
 After two weeks of experimental operations in Chesapeake Bay for the Naval Research Laboratory, Herndon headed back toward the Mediterranean as a convoy escort on 14 October.
 Returning to the United States on 12 November, she conducted battle exercises in Casco Bay and escorted convoys along the Atlantic coast through February 1945.
 In that month.
 Herndon escorted President Franklin D. Roosevelt on the first leg of his voyage to the historic Yalta Conference.
-On January 11, 1045 Herndon collided with and sank the auxiliary motor minesweeper YMS-14 in Boston Harbor.
+On 11 January 1045 Herndon collided with and sank the auxiliary motor minesweeper YMS-14 in Boston Harbor.

 Pacific Service

 The destroyer and her crew turned south 21 April 1945 and headed for the still-hot war in the Pacific, reaching Pearl Harbor via the Panama Canal and San Diego on 15 May.
 After training exercises and duty as a carrier plane guard, Herndon sailed to Eniwetok on 12 July and remained in the rear area escorting convoys between Eniwetok, Guam, and Saipan through the end of the long Pacific war.

 Japanese capitulation came at last with the formal signing of the surrender in Tokyo Bay on 2 September, and Herndon proceeded to the China coast to enforce provisions of the peace.
-Reaching Dairen, Manchuria on 10 September, she continued to Tsingtao, China 16 September.
-On that day Japanese Vice Admiral Kanako, and his staff came aboard Herndon to sign and implement the unconditional surrender of all Japanese-controlled combatant and merchant vessels in the Tsingtao area.
+Reaching Dairen, Manchuria on 10 September, she continued to Qingdao, China 16 September.
+On that day Japanese Vice Admiral Kanako, and his staff came aboard Herndon to sign and implement the unconditional surrender of all Japanese-controlled combatant and merchant vessels in the Qingdao area.